RonniSkansing/go-rip-git/readme.md

 Scraped source is found in `target.tld/...``

 # Developer notes
-~~Pull requests with features, fixes and refactoring are appreciated~~
+Pull requests with features, fixes and refactoring are appreciated

+Things that come into mind
+- Tests
+- Accepting a list of targets (from arg and file)
+- Throttle control
+- Setting of verbosity level

 Found a **bug**?
 Create a issue